suchayarj/WhatsOnYourFace/README.md

 The table consists of 20 columns but interested in examining the following columns:
 - CDPHId (Product ID)
 - ProductName
 - CSF (Color/Scent/Flavor)
+- Primary Category
+- Chemical Name
--
+- Chemical Count

 **Please note that each product can be input multiple times if it has more than one scent/flavor/color or more than one chemicals

 ## Workflow and EDA
 - Import data to pandas data frame and clean
-- First observation
-    - total of 34908 reported products
-    - total of 584 reported companies

 - Determine the most reported chemical
 ![picture](img/chembypercent.png)